KillingSpark/restic-cronned/README.md

-    "NextJob"           string,         //Identifies the Job that should be triggered after this one "Username":         string,         //Username that was used to put the restic-repo password into the keyring "Service":          string,         //Service that was used to put the restic-repo password into the keyring "ResticPath":       string          //Optional path to the executable of restic (maybe different versions for different repos, not in PATH...)
+    "NextJob"           string,         //Identifies the Job that should be triggered after this one "Username":         string,         //Username that was used to put the restic-repo password into the keyring "Service":          string,         //Service that was used to put the restic-repo password into the keyring "ResticPath":       string,          //Optional path to the executable of restic (maybe different versions for different repos, not in PATH...)
-    "ResticArguments":  [string]        //all arguments for restic
+    "ResticArguments":  [string],        //all arguments for restic

+    "Preconditions":
+    {
+        "PathesMust": [string],          //Pathes that must be present and not empty for the job to run (e.g. the mount point of an nfs)
+        "HostsMustRoute": [string],      //Hosts that must be routable for the job to run (e.g. the host of an nfs or a sftp server)
+        "HostsMustConnect":              //Hosts that must be connectable with tcp on the specified port [
+            {"Host": string, "Port": int}
+        ],
+    },
 }
 ```

-This example backups /var/www/my-site daily.
+This example backups /var/www/my-site daily to a nfs (served by the server mynfshost) mounted on /tmp/backup
 If the backup failed (maybe for connectivity issues or whatever) it retries 3 times hourly
 It also forgets about the old snapshots and keeps the last 30 (about a month) by triggering forget from the Backup